Eprince-hub/Eprince-hub/README.md

 Welcome to my GitHub

-I'm Victor, Social Media Manager and a Web Developer based in Gmunden, Austria.
+I'm Victor, Social Media Manager and Web Developer based in Gmunden, Austria.
-A logical and results-driven Web Developer dedicated to building and optimizing user-focused websites for customers with various business objectives.
-Judicious and creative when crafting effective websites, apps and platforms to propel competitive advantage and revenue growth.
-Technically proficient and a gifted problem solver with calm and focused demeanor.
+A logical and results-driven Web Developer dedicated to building and optimizing user-focused web and mobile applications for customers with various business objectives.
+Judicious and creative when crafting effective websites, apps, and platforms to propel competitive advantage and revenue growth.
+Technically proficient and a gifted problem solver with a calm and focused demeanor.

 - 🌱 Recently became a **Web Developer** by learning techs like **JavaScript**, **HTML5/CSS3**, **React & Next.js** & other relevant tech stacks.
-- 💞️ I’m open to collaborate on interesting web development projects, If you have any - git me up😉!.
+- 💞️ I’m open to collaborating on interesting web development projects.
+If you have any - git me up😉!.
 - 📫 How to reach me: contact me on [LinkedIn](https://www.linkedin.com/in/victor-ejike/)
 - 🕕 When I am not coding, I am being with family, lucky? can also catch me in the gym ⛹.
 - 👀 Remember: The only impossible thing is what you never tried ✔.